Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity

-We use a variable but shared time steps.
-After every step, a new time-step size is determined based on the minimal interparticle collision time-scale, calculated from unaccelerated linear motion and the freefall time:
+We use variable but shared time steps.
+After every step, a new time-step size is determined based on the minimum interparticle collision timescale, calculated from unaccelerated linear motion and the freefall time,

-Here $r_{ij}$, $v_{ij}$, $a_{ij}$ are the relative distance, velocity and acceleration between particles $i$ and $j$, $m_i$ is the mass of particle $i$.
+Here $r_{ij}$, $v_{ij}$, $a_{ij}$ are the relative distance, velocity, and acceleration between particles $i$ and $j$, and $m_i$ is the mass of particle $i$.
 The minimum is taken over each pair of particles $(i, j)$, and over the two estimates of the collision time.
 Here the time-step parameter $\eta$ is introduced to control the time-step size and therewith the accuracy (and speed) of the integration scheme.
-Smaller values of $\eta$ generally correspond to smaller errors and a longer integration wall-clock time.
-The default value in \AMUSE, $\eta = 0.03$, generally leads to acceptable accuracy at a reasonable speed: in many cases $\eta = 0.1$ probably suffices \citep{2041-8205-785-1-L3}.
-For safety we adopted $\eta = 0.01$ for our calculations.
+Ler values of $\eta$ generally correspond to smaller errors and a longer integration wall-clock time.
+The default value in \AMUSE, $\eta = 0.03$, generally leads to acceptable accuracy at a reasonable speed: in many cases, $\eta = 0.1$ probably suffices \citep{2041-8205-785-1-L3}.
+For safety, we adopted $\eta = 0.01$ for our calculations.

 The adopted variable time step removes the time-symmetric properties of the integration.
-The fundamental idea behind time-symmetrization is to prevent systematic drift in any conserved quantity, time reversibility then introduces the same drift with opposite sign.
+The fundamental idea behind time-symmetrization is to prevent systematic drift in any conserved quantity.
+Time reversibility then introduces the same drift with opposite sign.

-A time-symmetric algorithm exhibits the same drift in both directions of time, resulting in identical absolute drifts when integrating forwards and backward with time.
-This is a desirable quality of an integrator, because we consider Nature to conserve energy and angular momentum \citep[see also][, for a discussion on the arrow of time due to the chaotic behavior of self-gravitating systms and uncertainties on the smallest scales]{2018CNSNS..61..160P}.
+A time-symmetric algorithm exhibits the same drift in both directions of time, resulting in identical absolute drifts when integrating forward and backward with time.
+This is a desirable quality of an integrator because we consider Nature to conserve energy and angular momentum \citep[see also][ for a discussion on the arrow of time due to the chaotic behavior of self-gravitating systems and uncertainties on the smallest scales]{2018CNSNS..61..160P}.